isomerpages/pmo-nccs/_singapores-climate-action/Mitigation Efforts/Carbon Tax.md

 as the 1990s.
 In recent years, jurisdictions in our region have also implemented or announced plans to introduce compliance carbon pricing mechanisms, including Indonesia, Thailand, Vietnam and Malaysia.</p>
 <p><strong>4.
-How will the increased carbon tax levels affect individuals and households?
-What support will be available to households, especially low-income households, to cope with the rising cost of living?</strong>
+How will the increased carbon tax levels affect households?
+What support will be available to help them cope with their cost concerns?</strong>
 </p>
+<p>To help households defray their utilities expenses, the Government provides
+up to $380/year in U-Save rebates under the permanent GST Voucher Scheme.
+We have provided higher U-Save rebates in recent years to support living expenses amidst higher inflation and to cushion the impact of the increase in carbon tax and water prices.
+We provided double the regular U-Save amount, or up to $760 in FY2022, FY2023 and FY2025, as well as 2.5 times the regular U-Save amount, or up to $950 in FY2024.</p>
 <p>Although the carbon tax is directly levied upstream on large emitters,
 it could flow through in the form of higher electricity tariffs as power companies pass on the carbon tax to end users.
 On average, with every $5/tCO<sub>2</sub>e increase in the carbon tax level, electricity tariffs could rise by around 1%.
-The increase in carbon tax to $25/tCO<sub>2</sub>e is estimated to translate to an increase of about $4 per month in household utility bills for the average 4-room HDB flat.</p>
+The increase in carbon tax to $45/tCO<sub>2</sub>e is estimated to translate to an increase of about $3 per month in household utility bills for the average 4-room HDB flat, holding other tariff cost components constant.</p>
 <p>The carbon tax is needed to put a price on the externality or social cost
 of carbon.
 In doing so, it shapes the behaviour of individuals and households to reduce their energy consumption and be more energy efficient, to enable us to meet our long-term commitments.
 Notwithstanding, the Government is committed to help Singaporean households cope with the rising cost of living, whether this is driven by carbon tax or other factors.</p>
-<p>As announced at Budget 2025, additional U-Save rebates will be disbursed
-to help eligible HDB households offset their utilities expenses.
-These HDB households will receive up to $760 worth of U-Save rebates for Financial Year 2025.</p>
 <p><strong>5.
 How would the Government ensure that consumers are not over-charged by electricity retailers passing on more than 100 per cent of the carbon tax to consumers?</strong>
 </p>
 <p>Today’s electricity retail market is competitive and discourages retailers